MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/reason-codes-for-counting-journals.md

 - Should reason codes be mandatory on warehouses?
 - Should reason codes be mandatory or optional on some items?
 - How many reason codes do you require?
-- How should users of barcode scanners use reason codes?
+- How should users of bar code scanners use reason codes?
 Should the reason codes be preselected, mandatory, or not editable?
 - Do warehouse workers require different reason code behavior on mobile scanners?
 If the answer is yes, you can create more menu items and assign them to different people.

 ## Where reason codes apply